Azure/app-service-linux-docs/WordPress/wordpress_migration.md

 5. Import the SQL file from the source database into the database of your newly created WordPress site.
 You can do it via the PhpMyAdmin dashboard available at **\<sitename\>.azurewebsites.net/phpmyadmin**.
 Please note that if you are unable to one single large SQL file, please try to break it into multiple smaller parts and try uploading.
 Steps to import the database through phpmyadmin is described [here](https://docs.phpmyadmin.net/en/latest/import_export.html).

-6. Launch the Azure Portal and navigate to your App Service -> Configuration.
+6. Launch the Azure Portal and navigate to your App -> Configuration blade.
 Update the database name in the **Application Settings** of App Service and save it.
 This will restart your App and the new changes will get reflected.

     |    Application Setting Name    | Update Required?                         |
     |--------------------------------|------------------------------------------|